Leaf spots on primulas are yellow spots, often with dead, brown centres, and are caused by several different fungi.

 Products containing difenoconazole (Westland Plant Rescue Fungus Control), myclobutanil (Bayer Garden Systhane Fungus Fighter and other formulations), tebuconazole (Bayer Garden Multirose Concentrate 2) and triticonazole (Scotts Fungus Clear Ultra, Roseclear Ultra) are approved for use on ornamental plants for control of rusts.
 They would probably also give useful control of leaf spot fungi, although this is not claimed by the manufacturers.

-The formulation of tebuconazole (Bayer Garden Multirose Concentrate 2) contains deltamethrin and some formulations of triticonazole (Scotts Roseclear Ultra and Scotts Roseclear Ultra Gun) contain acetamiprid to control insect pests.
+Some formulations of tebuconazole, myclobutanil and triticonazole insecticides to control pests.
 Avoid these unless an insect pest problem is specifically identified.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)